How to Propagate a Jade Plant

 When to Propagate Jade Plants

-1. Taking a Leaf Cutting
+1. Take a Leaf Cutting

 • Make sure to get a jade leaf with its entire stem attached.